Floralens: a Deep Learning Model for the Portuguese Native Flora: State-of-the-Art

-The advent of deep learning allowed the development of the first tools for automatically identifying plant species from input images~\cite{lee2015, heredia2017, sun2017}.
-The success of these first efforts and their further refinement quickly reached a point in which automatic species identification rivaled identifications made by specialists~\cite{bonnet2018}, thus attesting to the transformative role of AI in this field~\cite{nia}.
-Nowadays, models based on deep learning are central tools in major citizen science platforms such as iNaturalist~\cite{inaturalist-app}, Observation.org~\cite{observation-org-model} and Pl@ntNet~\cite{plantnet-model} and are integrated in web and mobile applications.
-However, the training process and machine learning methodologies used by these citizen science platforms are not documented in detail in the literature: \cite{inaturalist-app} merely makes reference to machine learning from an end-user perspective, some details can only be found online in scattered form~\cite{inat-cv}; \cite{plantnet-model} provides only a summary of the Pl@ntNet methodology to derive models, the information is also given in slightly more extended form in~\cite{plantnet-model-2}; \cite{observation-org-model} is a short abstract concerning their mobile app ObsIdentify~\cite{obsidentify}, and both the app and the site interface are enabled by an API~\cite{nia,nia2} whose underlying model is not explained.
+The advent of deep learning enabled the development of the first automated tools for identifying plant species from input images~\cite{lee2015, heredia2017, sun2017}.
+Subsequent refinements quickly reached a point where automated identification rivaled those made by specialists~\cite{bonnet2018}, highlighting AI's transformative role~\cite{nia}.
+Models based on deep learning are currently central tools in major citizen science platforms such as iNaturalist~\cite{inaturalist-app}, Observation.org~\cite{observation-org-model}, and Pl@ntNet~\cite{plantnet-model}, and are integrated into web and mobile applications.
+Most of these models are derived using convolutional neural networks~\cite{cnn1,cnn2} and, recently, vision transformers (ViTs)~\cite{transformers,transformers2,plantnet_api_announcement}.
+Citizen science platforms generate relevant resources such as curated datasets, which in turn are often made available to the public through biodiversity data portals, notably GBIF~\cite{gbif-paper}.
+These datasets enable the development of other ML models, as is the case of Floralens, which, in addition to FloraOn, uses data sampled from GBIF datasets provided by iNaturalist, Observation.org, and Pl@ntNet (cf. Section~\ref{sec:datasets}).
+However, the dataset construction and model derivation methodologies used by these citizen science platforms are seldom documented in detail.
+For instance, \cite{inaturalist-app} discusses machine learning only from an end-user perspective, while additional information available online~\cite{inat-cv} is fragmentary.
+A brief overview of Pl@ntNet’s model derivation process appears in~\cite{plantnet-model} and is presented in a slightly more detailed form in~\cite{plantnet-model-2}.
+Likewise, \cite{observation-org-model} offers only a short abstract describing the ObsIdentify~\cite{obsidentify} mobile application, and both the app and the site interface are enabled by an API~\cite{nia,nia2} whose underlying model remains undocumented.
+Moreover, extended access to the classification services in these platforms for research is limited because, in some cases, the service is not exposed by the API or, commonly, requires a paid subscription for high-volume requests.